 - Organize your application package in a way that it’s easy for USCIS to locate and identify evidence.

 CitizenPath.com can help you prepare USCIS immigration forms and avoid a dreaded Request for Evidence.
 Immigration attorneys designed the low-cost service to provide simple, step-by-step assistance for USCIS applications and petitions.
 CitizenPath will provide an instant warning if your answer to a question could be problematic.
 We’ll also make certain that your petition is complete.
-In fact, we guarantee that USCIS will accept your form.
+In fact, we guarantee that USCIS will approve your form.

 What’s more, the service includes a set of personalized filing instructions with examples of evidence to submit.
 CitizenPath customizes the filing instructions based on your specific case.
 So you will know exactly which documents to submit with the application and where to mail it.